Hey Kids (Start Here)

 Telford had just shot—

-Volker tried to duck but he was too slow.
+Volker tried to duck, but he was too slow.

 Too slow.

 Telford looked at Volker.
+“You okay?”

-Hands free,” Volker shouted, his voice high and terrified and nothing like himself.
-“HANDS FREE!?
+“Hands free?!”
+Volker shouted in his face, his voice high and terrified and nothing like himself.
+“HANDS FREE!?”

-“You lied about the lifesigns,” Telford said, his expression tight, his tone even.
+“You lied about the lifesigns,” Telford said.

 “What?”
 Volker asked shakily.